RACV Logo

 Day 6: Zagreb

-This morning after breakfast, take an orientation walk with your leader as they point out the local amenities and attractions in Zagreb.
+After breakfast, take an orientation walk with your leader around Zagreb.
 For lunch, you’ll head to Dolac Market – the main market in the city and a great spot to pick up local favourites.
 The upper level offers seasonal fruits, vegetables, preserves and olive oil and the bottom level sells cheese and meats.
 Stop by a bakery for a taste of cevapcici (grilled minced meat) – a traditional market snack.
-The rest of the day is free, so you might want to check out the gothic Zagreb Cathedral, with its twin spires that dominate the city's skyline.
-Maybe start at Ban Jelacic Square, the city's central point, and visit one of the excellent museums like the quirky Museum of Broken Relationships.
+Then, the rest of the day is free – maybe check out the gothic Zagreb Cathedral, with its twin spires that dominate the city's skyline or visit one of the excellent museums like the quirky Museum of Broken Relationships.

 Day 7: Ljubljana

-Travel by train this morning across the Slovenian border and arrive in the cosmopolitan capital of Ljubljana (pronounced 'Lyub-Li-Yana').
-Check in to your accommodation and then head out on a short orientation walk with your leader.
-The rest of the day is free for you to delve deeper into this beautiful city.
+Travel by train this morning across the Slovenian border to the cosmopolitan capital of Ljubljana (pronounced 'Lyub-Li-Yana').
+When you arrive, check into your accommodation before heading out on a short orientation walk with your leader.
+The rest of the day is then free for you to delve deeper into this beautiful city.
 Located in the centre of Slovenia, Ljubljana is a city full of style and sophistication, history, monuments, churches, museums and great restaurants.
 Maybe wander around the old city centre, renowned for its unique architectural appearance.
-The Old Town consists of three main squares and Baroque houses, and you can visit the Ljubljana Castle, the Town Hall, the Cathedral of St Nicholas, and the Dragon Bridge.
-Stop at the central Preseren Square, dedicated to the Slovenian romantic poet France Preseren.
+You might like to visit the Ljubljana Castle, the Town Hall or the Dragon Bridge or stop at the central Preseren Square, dedicated to the Slovenian romantic poet France Preseren.

 Day 8: Ljubljana

 Today is a free day to explore Ljubljana further.
-You have the option of heading on a day trip to Bled – gifted with immense natural beauty, Bled ranks among the most beautiful of alpine resorts.
-Its fairy tale-like scenery includes a castle, a stunning lake and a picturesque island topped with a church, which is a dream to explore.
-Take a Pletna boat ride (a wooden, awning-covered boat rowed by a special oarsman) across sparkling Lake Bled to its island, then climb the 99 steps to St Mary's Church.
-Be sure to seek out the famous Bled cream cake, too – nearly every cafe and cake shop in town claims their cream cake is the best!
+Maybe set off on a daytrip to Bled – gifted with immense natural beauty, Bled ranks among the most scenic of alpine resorts.
+Its fairy tale-like scenery includes a castle, a tranquil lake and an island topped with a church.
+Maybe take a Pletna boat ride (a wooden, awning-covered boat rowed by a special oarsman) across Lake Bled to its island, then climb the 99 steps to St Mary's Church.
+After, be sure to seek out the famous Bled cream cake – nearly every cafe and cake shop in town claims their cream cake is the best!
 There's also plenty of action for adrenaline junkies on offer today, like rafting, caving, cycling, canoeing, boating or swimming.
+Tonight, maybe join your fellow travellers for dinner and try two other local specialities– struklji (rolled dumplings) or potica (nut roll).

 Day 9: Venice